onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.3.0 =
+* Support for receiving SMS'es added, including setup-wizard and inbox.

 = 1.2.3 =
 * Bugfix: The new verification SMS for Contact Form 7 had a typo, breaking verification SMS'es.